Easy Homemade Chunky Applesauce

 - 1/4 teaspoon almond or vanilla extract

-- Peel, core and cut each apple into eight wedges.
+- Peel, core and cut each apple into 8 wedges.
 Cut each wedge crosswise in half; place in a large saucepan.
 Add remaining ingredients.

 - Bring to a boil.
-Reduce heat; simmer, covered, 15-20 minutes or until desired consistency, stirring occasionally.
-Yield: 5 cups.
+Reduce heat; simmer, covered, until desired consistency is reached, 15-20 minutes, stirring occasionally.